Jason-M-Bailey/nodejs/Develop/README.md

 To install necessary dependencies, run the following command:

 ```
-not sure
+npm i
 ```

 ## Usage

-everything
+be kind

 ## License

-Project is licensed by GPL 3.0 license.
+Project is licensed by MIT license.

 ## Contributing

-all of it
+be curious

 ## Tests

 To run tests, run the following command:

 ```
-still don't know
+npm test
 ```

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at test123@email.com.
-You can find more of my work at [test123](https://github.com/test123/).
+If you have any questions about the repo, open an issue or contact me directly at testname@mail.com.
+You can find more of my work at [testname](https://github.com/testname/).